Deep Glen Rose Formation in South Texas (the 'Maverick Basin' aquifer)

 Summary

-The Groundwater Advisory Unit of the Railroad Commission of Texas recently identified and partially mapped a deep portion of the Glen Rose Formation in Maverick, Zavala, Dimmit, Kinney, and Uvalde counties that could be a potential source of freshwater for local communities.
+In 2021, the Geologic Advisory Unit of the Railroad Commission of Texas identified reports of fresh to slightly saline produced water in a deep portion of the Glen Rose Formation in Maverick, Zavala, and Dimmit counties that could be a potential source of water for local communities.
 The aquifer currently has a working name of the Maverick Basin aquifer.
-Fresh groundwater is reported at depths between 5,000 and 8,000 feet below land surface.
+Fresh and slightly saline groundwater is reported at depths between 5,000 and 8,000 feet below land surface.

 What we currently know